Museum & Box Office Hours

 The Studios of Key West is located at the former Scottish Rite Masonic Center at the corner of Simonton and Eaton Streets, renovated through generous donations in 2015.
 Built in 1951, it’s spacious, sturdy and suffused with light – an iconic piece of Miami Deco architecture located in the heart of downtown Key West, just one block from Duval Street.

-The home of the PEYTON EVANS ARTISTS IN RESIDENCE PROGRAM is right next door.
+The PEAR House, home of the Peyton Evans Artist Residency program, is right next door.
 The historic guest house is an oasis of quiet, with a beautiful, spacious courtyard shaded by a massive banyan tree.
 It’s dripping with Key West history and character.